 - Share this article on Tumblr

-Instead, the company will spend more time on its bread and butter sports properties and news-oriented shows while announcing plans to run selected documentaries.
+Instead, the company will spend more time on its bread-and-butter sports properties and news-oriented shows while announcing plans to run selected documentaries.
 And in the fall, it’s launching an investigative series titled “ESPN Reports.”

 Today, ESPN executives say that sports and strictly sports-related content are what its audience wants.
-John Skipper, who as executive vp content for ESPN is in charge of content across ESPN’s many platforms, said it’s not about broadening the audience but instead about giving their current audience more of what they crave.
+John Skipper, who as executive vp content at ESPN is in charge of content across ESPN’s many platforms, said it’s not about broadening the audience but instead about giving their current audience more of what they crave.

 “I’m a little less interested in the intersection of where entertainment and sports combine,” Skipper said.
 That was the central idea of “ESPN Hollywood,” which was canceled after a low-rated run.

 ESPN Original Entertainment was folded into the company’s new content development group, headed by publishing veteran Keith Clinkscales.
-Ron Semiao, senior vp ESPN Original Entertainment, remains in charge of the entertainment-related activities though there’s nothing close to being announced.
+Ron Semiao, senior vp ESPN Original Entertainment, remains in charge of the entertainment-related activities, though there’s nothing close to being announced.

 That doesn’t mean that scripted development is on hold forever.
-Skipper said he wouldn’t be surprised to see a half-hour loosely scripted series appearing on ESPN in the future, and he has been thinking about an animated series while recognizing that animation is a tough business to do well.
+Skipper said he wouldn’t be surprised to see a loosely scripted half-hour series appearing on ESPN in the future, and he has been thinking about an animated series while recognizing that animation is a tough business to do well.
 Other projects, like a Vince Lombardi biopic, remain in development and have been for years.
 Development will proceed, Skipper said, when ESPN finds the right project.